 Gilded Agate Cheese Board – $78.
 Excellent charcuterie deserves an excellent canvas.
 These gilded slabs of agate stone are so gorgeous it’s almost a shame to cover them in meat. . . almost.
 Available in shades from royal blue to pale amethyst, you’ll have no trouble finding a board to match any kitchen color scheme.

 10. For the one who doesn’t need another bottle

-Decorative French Wine Bottle Wall Rack – $250.
+Vintage Blacksmith Wall Wine Rack – $99.
 Some people (not me) already have the perfect wine collection.
-But if you’re not in the market for another bottle, you can always get the next best thing –a way to show off.
-This mango wood wall rack is a looker and will tell your guests that you’re a baller without saying a word.
+But if you’re not in the market for another bottle, you can always get the next best thing – a way to show 'em off.
+This forged metal wall rack with a distressed black powder coated finish is a looker and will tell your guests that you’re a baller without saying a word.

 11. For the fragrance purist

 Uncorked Wine Candles – $24.
 Before five o’clock?
 Have no fear.
 You can train your nose on off-hours with these up-cycled wine candles.
 From Champagne to Cabernet, each candle will remind you of your favorite varietals, just don’t expect it to be a substitute for the real thing.

 12. For the one who reads AD

 Pretti.Cool Wine Bottle Coaster – $65.
 This puffy stone coaster looks like it was pulled straight from the pages of a design magazine.
 You may be thinking, “That’s a lot of change to spend on a coaster” and you may be right.
 On the other hand, look at it!
 Will it make Barefoot taste like Veuve?
 Probably not, but worth a try.